Applicants should choose one work from each of the following three categories:

-All jazz applicants (regardless of intended major) are required to submit a pre-audition screening video through our upload page by December 1.
+All jazz applicants (regardless of intended major) are required to submit a pre-audition screening video through our upload page by December 11.
 Pre-screenings must be in video format.
-All videos received after December 1 will only be considered based on the availability of audition times.
-Upon passing the pre-screening, you will receive notification by no later than December 20 inviting you to schedule your live audition.
+All videos received after December 11 will only be considered based on the availability of audition times.

 The pre-audition screening requirement for prospective undergraduate Jazz Guitar students consists of an unaccompanied recording of the jazz standard Star Eyes (with an audible metronome set at quarter note=126) using the following arrangement:

 One (1) chorus each of melody and chordal accompaniment

 One of the improvised choruses should be performed with a Latin feel and the other with a swing feel

 The form and changes in the underlying harmony should be apparent in the unaccompanied improvised choruses (as well as in the chordal "accompaniment")

 Your piece should be recorded in a single take and uploaded as a single track.
 Recordings edited together from multiple takes are not appropriate.

 Improvise on these selections in a manner that acknowledges the underlying changes in harmonic context: